Frequently Asked Questions: 2017 Best Graduate Schools Rankings

 For all disciplines we rank, we surveyed deans or program directors as well as department chairs or faculty members and asked them to rate the quality of each program in their field on a scale from 1 (marginal) to 5 (outstanding).
 If the respondent was unfamiliar with any program, he or she had the option of indicating "don't know."

 A second survey was sent out to practitioners in the fields of business, education, engineering, law, and medicine.
-These people—recruiters of recent graduates from business or engineering schools; school superintendents; professionals in legal fields, including law firm hiring partners, judges, and state attorneys general; and directors of medical residency programs—were surveyed using the same survey format (a five-point Likert scale) used with academics.
+These people—recruiters of recent graduates from business or engineering schools; school superintendents; professionals in legal fields, including law firm hiring partners, lawyers and judges; and directors of medical residency programs—were surveyed using the same survey format (a five-point Likert scale) used with academics.

 11. What are "input" measures of academic quality?